shpwrck/rancher-training-material/cluster-provisioning/script/source.md

 <!-- Start Script -->
 Importing a cluster is the process of installing an agent on a cncf certified distribution of kubernetes.
 This mode allows you to apply role based access policy and fleet workloads to the imported cluster.
+Once you have generated a cluster in Rancher, then simply execute the copied command in your local shell.
 <!-- End Script -->

 ---